Rushion18/Talky/README.md

 ## Database Schema

-Review the [Database Schema](#database-schema) section for information on the database tables used in Interlink.
+The database schema for Buana includes tables for users, posts, followers, and comments.
+Refer to the [Database Schema](#database-schema) section for details.

 ## Node.js Backend

-Explore the [Node.js Backend](#nodejs-backend) section for details on setting up the backend server.
+Explore the [Node.js Backend](#nodejs-backend) section for information on setting up and configuring the backend server.

 ## API Endpoints

-Refer to the [API Endpoints](#api-endpoints) section for information on available API routes.
+Refer to the [API Endpoints](#api-endpoints) section for details on available API routes.

 ## Testing with Postman